 To calculate CAC:CLV, divide the lifetime value of a customer by the customer acquisition cost.

 CAC:CLV demonstrates whether your SaaS business is viable; you don’t want to spend more money to acquire customers than they’re worth.
 A working SaaS business model should always aim to increase CLV while keeping CAC down.

 Industry benchmarks vary.
 In general, your lifetime value should be three times higher than your customer acquisition costs.
-Larger companies like Constant Contact report closer to a 5x CAC:CLV return.

 Comparing your CAC to CLV is also a great way to segment and hone in on your most valuable customers.